Our Two Year Old Refrigerator Absolutely Sucks

 We didn't want a Whirlpool refrigerator.
 In fact, we didn't even care for this Whirlpool refrigerator nor was there a single feature that attracted us to this cheap product (cheap refers to quality, never is it an adjective for price).
 It is a rather generic refrigerator but at a cost of a mid-tier appliance.
 Unfortunately, we had no choice and needed a refrigerator as soon as possible and we knew to avoid the low-tier refrigerators.
 Even so, we had to wait about a week for this new appliance to arrive.
 The good news is that it was February so we were able to use an unheated storage closet as our temporary refrigerator and our trash shed as a freezer.

-Within a year, one of our primary shelves in the main part of the refrigerator was broken.
+Within a year, one of our primary shelves in the main part of the refrigerator was broken (cracked).
 These cheap, thin glass shelves don't even fit into the refrigerator all that well.
+If they are not centered perfectly, or happen to slide to one side, the shelf will drop off the shelf rest.
 Shortly after, I noticed that one of our cheap molded plastic door shelves was cracked.
 Now, just two years after this piece of junk arrived in our home, one of the drawers is broken too.

 The drawers have never slid in and out easily... why would they?
 This thing is a piece of junk.
+Cheap sheet metal drawer slides = junk and frustration.
 Now one of the drawers has a broken slide.
 This broken drawer slide is what set me off on this rant.

 The shelves on the inside of the doors are so deep that you only have mere inches to squeeze into the fridge when the door is opened.
 With the door open, the deep shelves on the inside of the door are so deep that they block access to at least half the width of the narrow refrigerator of this side-by-side unit.
 This is why you need to be a contortionist to move things in and out of this frustrating piece of junk.